aspose-slides/Aspose.Slides-API-References/english/php-java/picturefillformat/getstretchoffsetleft/_index.md

 ---
 title: getStretchOffsetLeft
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 90
 url: /php-java/picturefillformat/getstretchoffsetleft/
 ---

 ## getStretchOffsetLeft()  method

  Returns or sets left edge of the fill rectangle that is defined by a percentage offset from the left edge of the shape's bounding box.